 Teach your loved one to respect pain.
 If something hurts, there's a reason for it.

 Bedsores -- or pressure sores -- result when there is constant pressure on an area where bones are close to the skin's surface.
-Be on the lookout for problems in these most vulnerable areas: the head, the shoulders, the elbows, the base of the spine, the hips, the heels, and the ankles.
+Be on the lookout for problems in these most vulnerable areas: the back of the head, the shoulder blades, the elbows, the base of the spine, the hips, the heels, and the ankles.
 Consult a doctor if you see red, cracking, or dried skin.
 In the meantime, encourage Dad to move about when he can, and don't leave him sitting or lying on a damp surface.
 Make sure linens are not irritating, and wash them often.

 Always wear (disposable) rubber gloves when you suspect you might have any kind of skin disorder, such as a rash, an infection, or a lesion of any type.

 Eating and the Older Adult

 It's a good idea to accompany your mother to the supermarket occasionally to point out new products and to make sure she is shopping wisely.
 Encourage her to read labels for salt content, sugar, and other health considerations.
 If she resists, urge her to at least heed fat content.
 Generally, none of us should be taking in more than 30% of our daily calorie intake in the form of fat, and of that, no more than 10% should come from saturated fats.
 Olive oil is a good source of unsaturated fat.

 Frozen foods, which are processed right after they are harvested, often retain more vitamins than "fresh" vegetables, which may sit on shelves for days before getting to the supermarket.

 When ordering packaged meals from local agencies, ask for extra vegetables.
 Also, consider supplementing the meal with a homemade side dish.